PGCE Frequently Asked Questions

-It is a University regulation that everyone enrolled on a PGCE course at Cambridge University is a member of a college.
-Arrangements for college membership are made by the Faculty of Education PGCE Admissions Office.
+It is a University regulation that everyone enrolled on a PGCE course at Cambridge University is a member of a College.
+Arrangements for College membership are made by the Faculty of Education PGCE Admissions Office.

-After you are made an offer by the Faculty of Education, the College Application Form is sent to your first choice college for a decision.
-If Homerton accepts you, we will inform you via letter so please ensure your contact details are correct.
-The Faculty of Education will also inform you when college membership has been accepted.
+After you are made an offer by the Faculty of Education, the College Application Form is sent to your first-choice College for a decision.
+If Homerton accepts you, we will inform you via email so please ensure your contact details are correct and also that you have changed your spam filter settings to allow emails with an '@cam.ac.uk' address to reach your inbox.
+The Faculty of Education will also inform you when College membership has been accepted.

-Applicants who are due to commence their studies in September will be contacted via email with the relevant webpage links to information and forms to return in late March/early April and August.
-Aside from your College acceptance letter, we generally will not send any information to you via the postal system.
-Please ensure that the College PGCE/MEd Administrator has a correct email address for you, and also that you have changed your spam filter settings to allow emails with an '@cam.ac.uk' address to reach your inbox.
+Applicants who are due to commence their studies in September will be contacted via email with the relevant webpage links to information and forms to return in April and mid-August.
+All contact from the College will be via email, we generally will not send any information to you via the postal system.

 The Accommodation Coordinator allocates all rooms in July, and if the College is in a position to offer residential accommodation you will be contacted by email.
 If you are unsuccessful in your application for a room in Homerton College you will need to seek private accommodation.
 You may nonetheless put your name on a waiting list for vacancies that may arise.